koalalab-inc/bolt/README.md

 Complex CI/CD environments are under increasing threat due to increase in software supply chain attacks.
 Modern CI/CDs (especiall github CI) allow 3rd party code in highly privledged CI environment.

 Github hosted runners are a great way to run your CI/CD pipelines.
 However, they are not without their limitations.
-One of the most notable limitations is the lack of egress ----control.
+One of the most notable limitations is the lack of egress control.
 This means that any code running on a Github hosted runner can make requests to any external service.
 This can be a security risk, especially when running untrusted code.

 ## Usage
 You can start using Bolt by adding the `koalalab-inc/bolt` action as the first step in the jobs you want to monitor.
 The action will install and start the Bolt service on the runner.
 Checkout the configuration options and defaults [here](#Configure).